yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/manage-deployments/remove-nodes.md

 - The universe has the following characteristics:

   - running v2.20.3.0 or 2.21.0.0 or later
-  - on-premises or on a cloud provider (Kubernetes is not supported)
+  - is on-premises or on a cloud provider (Kubernetes is not supported)
-  - replication factor of 3 or more
+  - has a replication factor of 3 or more
   - does not have dedicated masters

-- The provider configuration for the universe includes a replacement node in the same availability zone.
+- A replacement node (running a TServer) is available in the same availability zone.
+(Read replica nodes are not valid for failover.)

 ### How it works